code-with-amitk/Code-examples/System-Design/Concepts/MOM_ESB/Apache_Kafka/README.md

 ## Terms
 <a name=bro></a>
 ### Broker
-Server which recieve and store kafka messages.
+- Server which recieve and store kafka messages.
+There is always cluster of Brokers for storing the [topics](#tp)
+#### Replication & Fault Tolerance
+- Every topic can be replicated to multiple Kafka brokers to make the data fault-tolerant and highly available.
+Each topic partition has one leader broker and multiple replica (follower) brokers
+  - **Leader:**
+    - Node responsible for all reads and writes for the given partition.
+Every partition has one Kafka broker acting as a leader.
+  - **Follower:**
+    - Followers replicate the leader’s data to serve as a ‘backup’ partition & can become leader when leader goes down.

 <a name=con></a>
 ### Consumer
-Registers/Subscribes to a Topic and reads messages as they become available.
+- Registers/Subscribes to a Topic and reads messages as they become available.
+- Consumers can read messages from any offset they choose.

 #### Consumer Group
 - Multiple consumers can listen to same [topic](#topic), kafka creates group of these consumers which are intrested in 1 topic.